QuantEcon/lecture-python-programming.myst/lectures/matplotlib.md

 1. creating your own [`matplotlibrc` file](https://matplotlib.org/stable/tutorials/introductory/customizing.html#defining-your-own-style), or
 2. updating values stored in the dictionary-like variable `plt.rcParams`

-Let's change the style of our overlaid density lines
+Let's change the style of our overlaid density lines using the second method

 ```{code-cell} python3
 from cycler import cycler